For web security reasons, it’s safer to not set up a WordPress site using the username “admin”.

 Changing Your Username Inside The WordPress Database

-For the example below, we’ll be working with the cPanel management software …
+In the example below, the server is using the cPanel management application …

 cPanel administration area